Double motivation: Petrik twins push and inspire each other - Austin Daily Herald

 “Every meet and every race that we do, we’re competing with each other,” Blake said.
 “I always have someone I want to beat, and Alex pushes me to do my best too.”

+Alex and Blake also ran on the first place 4 x 800-meter relay team along with Nick Asmus and Jackson Marsh.

-The twin brothers have specialized in middle distance running for the Packer track and field team and they’ve kept their motivation levels high by focusing on PRs and helping the team.
+The brothers have specialized in middle distance running for the Packer track and field team and they’ve kept their motivation levels high by focusing on personal records and helping the team.
 They also have a big role model in their father Mark, who is originally from South Dakota.

 “We’ve been running 5Ks around the community with our dad since we were in elementary school,” Alex said.
 “Running is a big part of our lives, being able to have it this year is great and getting faster this year has been fun.”